nathannchung/Stock-Price-Visualization/README.md

 <h2>How to fix the code to meet the objectives</h2>
 <p>To make the changes necessary to complete the objectives of this task, <a href="https://insidesherpa.s3.amazonaws.com/vinternships/companyassets/Sj7temL583QAYpHXD/making_changes_m3_v2.pdf">follow this guide</a>.</p>

-<h2>How to submit your work</h2>
-<p>A patch file is what is required from you to submit.
-To create a patch file, <a href="https://insidesherpa.s3.amazonaws.com/vinternships/companyassets/Sj7temL583QAYpHXD/create_patch_file_v3a.pdf">follow this guide</a>.
-Then submit the patch file in the <a href="https://www.insidesherpa.com/modules/R5iK7HMxJGBgaSbvk/EbtbrgmwKbgqcXyGt">JPM Module 3 Page</a>.</p>